Rajbandi/RiseSharp/README.md

 Rise meets C#.Net

-RiseSharp is cross platform  library based on Rise (https://www.rise.vision) and entirely rewritten in C# without any node.js depedencies.
-Risesharp core api is a PCL library.
-Currently it supports Windows (including windows 8, 10 and windows phone), Linux and Mac, Xamarin mobile.
+RiseSharp is cross platform  library based on Rise (https://rise.vision) and entirely rewritten in C# without any node.js depedencies.
+Risesharp core api is a PCL library which supports Windows (including windows 8, 10 and windows phone), Linux and Mac, Xamarin mobile (Android, Windows Phone and Ios).

 ### Development Environment